darkobits/publish-root/README.md

 You do not need to change anything in `package.json`; relevant fields will be re-written and restored automagically.

----

-This approach has the following benefits:

-- Works with Lerna (install in each package, not at the root)
-- Does not break `npm link`.

 ## See Also

 - [Publishing flat NPM packages for easier import paths & smaller consumer bundle sizes](https://davidwells.io/blog/publishing-flat-npm-packages-for-easier-import-paths-smaller-consumer-bundle-sizes/)